Maat-Cyber/Maat-Cyber-World/WriteUps/OverTheWire/Natas.md

 ---

 ### Natas 9
-Access the website with the link : http://natas9.natas.labs.overthewire.org .
+Access the website with the link : http://natas9.natas.labs.overthewire.org .  <br>
-Insert the credentials :
+Insert the credentials :  <br>
-username : natas9
+username : natas9 <br>
-password : Sda6t0vkOPkM8YeOZkAGVhFoaplvlJFd
+password : Sda6t0vkOPkM8YeOZkAGVhFoaplvlJFd <br>

 There is again a form, where we have to insert a word/string to search, checking the code we can see that it will search for that value with `grep` inside a document called "dictionary.txt".